jcrossley3/discovery/nrf52840dk/03-setup/linux.md

 ## udev rules

-These rules let you use USB devices like the micro:bit without root privilege, i.e. `sudo`.
+These rules let you use USB devices like the nRF52840-DK without root privilege, i.e. `sudo`.

 Create this file in `/etc/udev/rules.d` with the content shown below.